Doug Keller

 Doug Keller (18 June 1922 – 20 March 2004) was a Scotland international rugby union player and an Australia international rugby union player.
-He played at Flanker.
+He played at flanker.

 Keller was a noted urologist, and with a Scottish grandmother, on moving to London to study further in the field, he played rugby union for London Scottish to signal his availability to the Scottish national team.

 Rugby Union career

 Amateur career

 He played rugby union for Sydney University.

 He then moved to play for Drummoyne.

 On moving to England, Keller first played for Guy's Hospital and then made use of his Scottish roots and played for London Scottish.

 He played for Sheffield in 1950.

 In 1952, he moved back to Australia.
 He returned to play for Drummoyne but retired mid season.

+In 1957 he played for Eastwood.
+He was subsequently the Club's 1st Grade coach President and then Patron.

 Provincial career

 Keller was picked to play for the New South Wales Waratahs.

 On becoming known on Scotland's radar in London, he was selected for the Anglo-Scots to play against the Provinces District on 11 December 1948.

 Impressing in that match, Keller was then selected for the Blues Trial side in their match against the Whites Trial side on 18 December 1948.

 He was then placed in the Scotland Probables side for the final trial against Scotland Possibles on 8 January 1949.
 The Possibles won the match, but should have been more comfortably ahead at half time.
 In the second half, a stack of positional changes made the match a lot closer, one of which was to put Keller on as a flanker, together with Douglas Elliot.

 While at Sheffield, Keller played for Yorkshire, and captained the side.